Click-Master/GEMClicker/script/README.md

 # Versions
 ## V4
-- disabled logs to improve performance of the script
+- disabled logs to improve the performance of the script